 New surgical technology helps patients return to an active lifestyle in no time

-Three months after a total right hip replacement at Shady Grove Adventist Hospital, avid runner and outdoorsman Paul “Rusty” Neal embarked on a backpacking trip without any problems.
+Three months after a total right hip replacement at Adventist HealthCare Shady Grove Medical Center, avid runner and outdoorsman Paul “Rusty” Neal embarked on a backpacking trip without any problems.

 “That’s the power of the Hana Table,” says orthopedic surgeon Sridhar Durbhakula, M.D.

-Shady Grove Adventist Hospital is the first in Montgomery County to use the specially designed Hana Table, which looks more like exercise equipment than a surgical tool.
+Shady Grove Medical Center is the first in Montgomery County to use the specially designed Hana Table, which looks more like exercise equipment than a surgical tool.